LeinardoSmith/blogger-image-resizer/README.md

 <script src='https://raw.githubusercontent.com/LeinardoSmith/blogger-image-resizer/master/blogger-image-resizer.js' type='text/javascript'></script>
 ```

 Then click the "Save Template" button below.
-Refresh your blog and you should have all the images nice and big.
+Refresh your blog and you should have all the images nice and large.